filakhtov/gentoo-use-docs/sys-apps/file.md

 Perform signature verification of the upstream source code archive before extracting it and building the package.

 It is safe to disable this flag.

+### zstd
+Pass the `--enable-zstdlib` option to the configure script.
+Use the `libzstd` to provide an ability to look inside of the zstd compressed archives using the `-z` option instead of just reporting the archive type.
+If the flag is disabled, trying to use the `file -z` on the zstd compressed file will produce the `Bad system call` message.

+This flag can be safely disabled.